bboynton97/web-change-bot/README.md

 This script monitors a specified website for changes and sends an SMS notification via Twilio when a change is detected.
 It compares the current state of the website with the last known state and uses fuzzy string matching to determine the difference.
 The script continuously checks the website at a user-defined interval.

+The bot will also generate short change summarizations using OpenAI for easier understanding of changes in SMS notifications.

 ### Prerequisites

 - Python 3.x